AsherSpurr/tic-tac-toe/README.md

 - Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge

 ### Wins + Challenges:
+Wins:
-- A win was coming across a bug and backtracking to follow my logic and find the origin.
+  - Coming across a bug and being able to backtrack and follow my logic to find the origin.
-- One difficulty I faced was the extension using local storage, I decided I wanted a button to clear local storage if the user wanted a new game with new players.
-Adding this button pointed towards a possible flaw in my logic of how I was using the local storage.
-The extension was working before I cleared it, it now produces NaN values.
-Please check out the local-storage branch to take a look.
+  - Breaking down large objectives into manageable sections
+  - Creating a detailed project planner and following it throughout the project
+  - Increased git flow
+Challenges:
+  - Implementing local storage into the program without bugs.